13 Commandments for Using Hair Conditioner

 Consider some extra TLC

 To intensively hydrate and strengthen your hair, Kinsley suggests a weekly pre-shampoo conditioning treatment.
 These formulas are applied before you wash your hair and left on long enough for the active ingredients to penetrate.
 Since excess residue is then rinsed away, they won’t weigh down strands.
 That means they’re suitable for all hair textures.
 “We make a multi-award winning, pre-shampoo treatment, the Elasticizer, that was originally formulated for Audrey Hepburn,” Kingsley says.
 Apply it (in sections) to damp hair, at least 20 minutes before shampooing.
 Work it in with your fingertips and then wash your hair as usual.
-You can also try these home remedies for dry and damaged hair.

 Take care of your scalp too